 Is Chatwoot the Best Alternative to Zendesk and Intercom for Customer Support?

 Platforms like Intercom or Zendesk are widely recognized for customer communication, but they don’t always give businesses the freedom they need.
+Every month, businesses waste thousands on per-agent pricing from Zendesk, Intercom, and Freshdesk, making it harder for teams to scale support without increasing costs.
 This is where Chatwoot makes a difference, an open-source, self-hosted solution designed for control, flexibility, and transparency.
 But how does it measure up against the bigger names in the industry?

 In this blog, we’ll explore Chatwoot and compare it with other top customer support tools.
 You’ll learn how Chatwoot helps businesses by offering easy customization and full control over customer chats.